Literature / The Annals of the Chosen

 - Deconstructed to within an inch of its life, with discussion of what "chosen" really means, whether anyone need be chosen at all, and even what sort of society would leave someone else to deal with an evil Wizard Lord.

 - Reconstructed at the end of the series when Sword declares they chose themselves to stand against the Wizard Lord.
-Others had done so in the past, raising armies to defeat rogue wizards until the Immortal Council created the Chosen and relieved them of the need.
+Others had done so in the past, raising armies to defeat rogue wizards until the Immortal Council created the Wizard Lord to deal with rogue wizards and then the Chosen to deal with Dark Lords.

 - Compelling Voice: The Leader.
 Abused in both the obvious manner and a few less pleasant ways.